 The Merle Great Dane dog inherits its temperament from Great Dane parents.
-The Great Dane dogs are extremely loving hence the dogs are also called ‘gentle giants’.
-This name exhibits temperament of the dog impeccably.
+The Great Dane dogs are extremely loving hence the dogs are also called ‘Gentle Giants’.
+This name exhibits temperament of a Great Dane Merle dog impeccably.

 Given the captivating temperament of the Great Dane, Merle Great Dane temperament is affectionate.
 The Merle Great Dane dogs are benign, tender hearted, amenable, and friendly no less.

 The Merle Great Dane puppies are minimal to average active canines.
 Merle Great Dane puppies have docile disposition furnishing the dogs with a wonderful temperament.